 America’s favorite sweet and savory accompaniment is enjoyed with anything from breakfast pancakes and syrup to a crumbled topping for a dessert.

 Bacon pork belly is so famous in the US that Guy Fieri, food writer and personality, gives the following as one of the laws of Flavortown, “When cooking bacon, count out three pieces for each person... then triple it.”

 Bacon is not the name of a cut of meat.
 Bacon can be made from various cuts of pork, either with the skin attached (with rind) or without (rindless).

 Bacon is usually sliced very thinly, although you can buy slabs of bacon to cut thick bacon pieces (e.g., making lardons or fried bacon chunks).

 Most bacon you find in the US is made from pork belly, so the two cuts are often the same.
-Bacon made from pork belly has characteristic strips of fat, hence the name "streaky."
+Bacon made from pork belly has characteristic strips of fat, hence the name "streaky bacon."

-Streaky bacon may be cut thin or thick or sold as a whole smoked pork belly slab.
-Thickly sliced bacon is suitable for making smoked bacon jerky.
+Streaky bacon may be cut thin or thick or sold as a whole smoked pork belly slab bacon.
+Thickly sliced pork belly bacon is suitable for making smoked bacon jerky.

-Despite the name, back bacon is not from the pig's back; it's made from the same part of the pig as pork chops, which includes the loin and belly.
+Despite the name, back bacon is not from the pig's back; it's made from the same part of the pig as pork chops, including the loin and pork belly.

-Back bacon is famous in the UK, especially Ireland, and Europe and is much meatier and leaner than streaky bacon.
+Back bacon is famous in the UK, especially in Ireland and Europe, and is much meatier and leaner than streaky bacon.

 Szalonna is a Hungarian variety of back bacon, flavored with paprika and garlic, usually cooked over an open fire.